Britannia Village, Ottawa: Character

-The village is at the centre of a recreational hub with boating at the Britannia Yacht Club, hiking in Mud Lake, cycling on the Trans Canada Trail, and volleyball, summer and winter swimming, kitesurfing, fishing and picnicking at Britannia Beach and Park.
+The village is at the centre of a recreational hub with boating at the Britannia Yacht Club, hiking in Mud Lake, cycling on the Trans Canada Trail, beach volleyball, summer and winter swimming, kitesurfing, fishing and picnicking at Britannia Park.
 Consequently, many villagers are focused on the outdoors.
 In the winter, villagers are increasingly using the recently created (2019) Britannia Winter Trail for cross-country skiing, walking and winter biking.
 Bird watching is also popular in the village because adjacent Mud Lake is in a major migratory corridor that is recognized as one of the most popular urban sites for bird watching in Canada.

 Annual village events include the Britannia Village Community Arts Crawl celebrating local artists and musicians, a fall fundraising/social event, garage sale, Jane's Walk of the historic area and regular house potluck dinners.
-The Bring-on-the-Bay 3km and 1.5km open-water swim from the Nepean Sailing Club to the Britannia Yacht Club hosts some 800 swimmers annually.
+The Bring-on-the-Bay 3 km and 1.5 km open-water swim from the Nepean Sailing Club to the Britannia Yacht Club hosts some 800 swimmers annually.
+Ottawa’s 2026 New Year’s Day plunge into a 25-meter lane carved out of the ice at Britannia beach attracted some 250 participants.

-The annual Ironman Canada event will be held in Ottawa in 2026 and 2027, with the 3.8km swim loop running parallel to the village in Lac Deschênes.
+The annual Ironman Canada event will be held in Ottawa in 2026 and 2027, with the 3.8 km swim loop running parallel to the village in Lac Deschênes.